LaloGarces/DeepDream-Algorithm/README.md

 - So, I'm going to put in #comments the last part of the code where I run the algorithm, to be able to upload the colab here in Github.
 - Remember, just remove the #comments in the last part of the algorithm to run on your side.
 - I'm including the original images if you want to run the model with the same images that I used.
-- The original images was developed by me with [Stable Diffusion](https://github.com/CompVis/stable-diffusion)
+- The original images were developed by me with [Stable Diffusion](https://github.com/CompVis/stable-diffusion)

 ## Install